duboisa1/Education4Climate-Italy/README.md

 This tool is developed in the context of the project Education4Climate by the volunteering group 'The Shifters' - Belgium.

-The scope of the project is the higher education schools in Belgium but the methods used here could easily be extended to other countries.
+The scope of the project is the higher education schools in Italy but the methods used here could easily be extended to other countries.

 ## Composition